KelvinEuclides/KelvinEuclides/README.md

-I'm Kelvin Euclides - [Android Developer :fire:], and [PHP Laravel Developer :elephant:].
+I'm Kelvin Euclides - Android Developer :fire:, and PHP Laravel Developer :elephant:.

 If you want to know more about me, I:
 - :computer: am skilled in PHP, Android, Kotlin,Flutter and Java.